mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 *Read preference* allows your applications to route read operations to *specific members of a replica set.
 Read preference* is principally a driver side setting.
 Make sure to check your *driver documentation* for complete instructions on specifying a *read preference for your read operations*.

-Take this three member replica set, for example.
-By default, your applications read and write data on the primary.
-With replica sets, data is replicated to all data bearing members.
-So both of these secondaries would eventually have copies of the primary data.
-What if we, instead, wanted to have our application prefer reading from a secondary member?
+Take the *three member replica set*, for example.
+By default, your applications *read and write data on the primary*.
+With *replica sets, data is replicated to all data bearing members*.
+So both of the *secondaries would eventually have copies of the primary data*.
+What if we, instead, wanted to have our application prefer *reading from a secondary member*?

 With the read preference, we can direct the application to route its query to a secondary member of the replica set, instead of the primary.